openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/performance-tips.md

 ## CPU Isolation

-The replicated engine will fully utilize each CPU core that it was configured to run on.
+The Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) will fully utilize each CPU core that it was configured to run on.
 It will spawn a thread on each and the thread will run in an endless loop serving tasks dispatched to it without sleeping or blocking.
-There are also other replicated engine threads that are not bound to the CPU and those are allowed to block and sleep.
+There are also other Replicated Storage threads that are not bound to the CPU and those are allowed to block and sleep.
 However, the bound threads \(also called reactors\) rely on being interrupted by the kernel and other userspace processes as little as possible.
 Otherwise, the latency of I/O may suffer.

-Ideally, the only thing that interrupts replicated engine's reactor would be only kernel time-based interrupts responsible for CPU accounting.
+Ideally, the only thing that interrupts Replicated Storage's reactor would be only kernel time-based interrupts responsible for CPU accounting.
 However, that is far from trivial. `isolcpus` option that we will be using does not prevent:

 * kernel threads and
 * other k8s pods to run on the isolated CPU

-However, it prevents system services including kubelet from interfering with replicated engine.
+However, it prevents system services including kubelet from interfering with Replicated Storage.

 ### Set Linux kernel Boot Parameter